iduda2018/ShinyApp_Crypto/README.md

 ###Shiny App to Analyze Cryptocurrency
 ###General Info

-This application allows to find Closed Stock Prices for the same day between three different coins of choice.
+This application allows to monitor stock price of the crypto coins for the same day between three different coins of choice.

 ## Technologies